 Actually, I have probably overstated the level of knowledge that most hobby casters have about slip rheology.
 In actual fact, most expect to be able to execute the process while being willfully unaware of the basic principles of mixing and maintaining slip clay.
 They want to rely completely on following printed and word-of-mouth procedures.
 Amazingly many have no idea what the term 'deflocculation' even means and are unaware of the magic that occurs in the bucket when they mix the slurry.
 They are unfamiliar with what ball clay is and wonder why on earth a clay body would have so much of a powder they put on baby's bumbs.
 They are also blissfully unaware that the body fires to much higher than 10% porosity and is thus extremely weak compared to any normal ceramic.
 Not surprisingly, they are unable to stray from the standard body (e.g. to make a terra cotta, porcelain, stoneware, etc).

-Potters, on the other hand, are generally fascinated by the basic processes they use.
+Potters, on the other hand, are generally much more fascinated by the basic procedures and materials they use.
 Many potters have developed their own processes, built their own kilns, and even designed their own clay and glaze recipes.
 They often regard these developments with the same pride as the creativity they put into their ware.
 Many potters find the casting process distant and even beneath their dignity both because of the fact that molds and commercial glazes are used, but also because of the general ignorance in the hobby casting industry.
 By contrast, technicians in the industrial casting industry (e.g. Sanitary ware) are much more keenly aware of not only the things the hobby casters try to get away with ignoring but things potters don't know about materials and process either.
 If you listen to one of these technicians talk about their work you will hear terms like specific gravity, viscosity, thixotropy and rheology.
-On an even more technical level the cutting edge of the casting industry pressure-pumps slip into precisely fitting molds made from hi-tech non-plaster materials.
-There is an obvious need for a slip with optimal flow properties in such a process.
+And they have instruments to measure these and record keeping systems to log them.
+Regardless, for everyone there is an obvious need for a slip with optimal flow properties in such a process.
 On this page, I want to convey an understanding of the deflocculation process and an ability to use it without needing expensive testing equipment.

 First consider how casting body dry ingredient recipes differ from plastic bodies.
 Casting bodies do not need to be nearly as plastic as jiggering, throwing or pressing bodies since they do not require shaping.
 Plasticity is only needed to impart shrinkage so the piece pulls away from the mold and to give it adequate dry strength.
 Too much plasticity is actually bad because plastic materials are less permeable to the passage of water through them, the casting process is slower (casting speed is an important factor in the process) and ware can split in molds with undercuts.
 Since ball clays are plastic you might then be wondering: “why does the hobby casting standard body have 50% ball clay?”.
 The answer is two-fold.
 Large particle low plasticity white burning ball clays are used and they are much more permeable.
 In addition, the talc also greatly increases the ability of the body to channel water.
 Obviously it would cast even faster if some kaolin were used instead, but the tough nature of the greenware imparted by the ball clay is seen as more important.
 In industry, stoneware and porcelain casting bodies employ far less plastic clay because they know how to deal with lower dry strengths and they employ special hardeners in the clay if needed.